Round Rock City Council Chamber Gallery

 About Round Rock City Council Chamber Gallery

-The Round Rock City Council Chamber Gallery is a municipal art gallery in the heart of Downtown Round Rock, managed by the City of Round Rock Arts and Culture.
+The Round Rock City Council Chamber Gallery is a municipal art gallery in the heart of Downtown Round Rock, and it is managed by the City of Round Rock Arts and Culture.
 The gallery is located in the Round Rock City Council Chambers at City Hall, 221 East Main Street.
 It is free and open to the public for access during regular business hours.
 The gallery walls serve as a focus on highlighting local and regional talent including individual artists, student art, curators and artisans.

 Round Rock’s vision is to add to the quality of life, strengthening our community, inspiring more investment, and creating a greater sense of place.